mingshuai-li/Enzyme/Enzyme_ML/README.md

 }
 ```

-Then we can use Enzyme to provide gradients of foreign code in PyTorch and TensorFlow, as follows
+Then we can use Enzyme to provide gradients of foreign code in PyTorch
 ```python
 import torch
 from torch_enzyme import enzyme